jyellick/mirbft-sample/README.md

 ./start.sh
 ```

-If all went well, you should now have four `*.log` files, numbered 0 through 3.
-If you inspect the log file, you should see scrolling messages like:
+If all went well, in your `output` directory, you should now have four `*.log` files, numbered 0 through 3, as well as four corresponding `*.eventlog` files.
+If you inspect the `*.log` file, you should see scrolling messages like:

 ```
 Applying reqNo=5 with data data-5 to log